danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Conformance.md

 Example query searching for instances: **../instances?modality=CT&00280011=512&includefield=00280010&limit=5&offset=0**

-We will support expanding the search attributes by customization.
+*We will support expanding the search attributes by customization in the future.

-Querying using the `TimezoneOffsetFromUTC` (`00080201`) is also not supported.
+Querying using the `TimezoneOffsetFromUTC` (`00080201`) is not supported.

 ### Search Response